Chinatown 4K UHD Review: Noir Gold; or “The point is, the girl dies”

 A gorgeous dame with a shameful secret and sham poise, Evelyn lures him into a web of deceit.
 But she’s not malicious.
 She’s just trying to survive.
 Her cover won’t hold.
 She’s out of her depth navigating the tricky circumstances that arise.
 And like Jake, she’s lonely.
 At first, we might think her a classic femme fatale, the typical enchanter in film noir who’s a bearer of bad luck.
 Way more trickles under the surface.
 L.A., a false Eden, shares a similar fate.
 As a city, it is eggshell-fragile.
 It, too, is phony—a distressed front.
 To keep up appearances and sustain the lives of the dreamers and exiles who call it home, it needs a mess of love and care (i.e., water) to function.

-Chinatown, then, focuses on illusion and contradiction—with the flaw in Evelyn’s iris.
+Chinatown, then, focuses on illusion and contradiction—on the flaw in Evelyn’s iris.
 It’s about powerlessness in the face of powerful evil and ruin.
 The movie offers a clear but grim view.
 It’s a beautiful bummer, one that (aside from its droll moments) insists that everything is fucked.
 This sensibility, of course, is apropos of a movie from the paranoid ‘70s.
-But Chinatown‘s pull and impact go beyond a well-made detective thriller with fine performances.
+But Chinatown‘s pull and impact take it beyond a well-made detective thriller with fine performances.
 (One joy of rewatching Chinatown lies in tracing the scattered clues.)
-It’s among our best American films because it’s a superb entertainment about lost and lonely, lovable people we care about.
+It’s among our best American films because it’s a superb entertainment about lost and lonely, lovable characters we care about.
 It’s a broken puzzle about broken people.

 And it’s a glimpse of a lost world.
 Paramount Pictures created Chinatown during a time when the buildings and cultural artifacts of the era it depicts still existed.
 Sure, many a film offers a similar portal; but Chinatown’s scrupulous recreation warms the heart of this native Angelino.